retrocomputacion/retrobbs/readme.md

  - `-v[1-4]` sets the verbosity of the log messages, a value of 1 will only output error messages, while a value of 4 will output every log line.
  - `-c [file name]` sets the configuration file to be used, defaults to `config.ini`

+### Upgrading
+On most cases upgrading can be done by simply extracting the new version over the previously installed.</br>

+But you might need to be aware to not overwrite these files:

+- `config.ini` if you're using an edited version of this default file instead of file with another name.
+- The contents of the `bbsfiles` subdirectory, if you have customized the any of the default splash graphics, the `terms/rules.txt` or `logoff.tml` files, or changed the files in the `intro` subdirectory but still use the same default filenames.
+- The contents of the `templates/default` subdirectory if you have customized the default template instead of making your own copy.

 ---
 # 6.1 The intro/login/logout sequences
 Once a connection with established and a supported client is detected/selected, the login/guest screen will be displayed.